saboyagustavo/NPS-API/README.md

 -   [x] Refactoring the controller
     -   [x] Create a user's repository
     -   [x] Change in responsabilities: from controller to created user's repository
--   [x] Implement a survey for migration queries
+-   [x] Implement a migration for the survey's queries
--   [x] Implement a controller for queries
+-   [x] Implement a controller for surveys

 #### Other content